 Access to continuing professional development

 We’ve committed £45 million to building and supporting the National STEM Learning Centre.
-It’s the go-to place for primary and secondary teachers and technicians across the UK to access CPD.
+It’s one of the main places for teachers and technicians around the UK to access CPD.

 Bursaries are available through Project ENTHUSE.
-These can be used towards travel, staff cover and course fees for teachers and technicians.
+They can be used towards travel, staff cover and course fees for teachers and technicians.